Deadly violence resumes in Myanmar after peaceful protests

 Sasa, a medical doctor who uses a single name, is a member of the Chin ethnic minority and was appointed a special U.N. envoy by the CRPH, is accused of stirring up internal conflict and acting against the junta, which claims to be the sole legitimate ruling body despite having ousted an elected government.

+His statement, dated Tuesday and duplicated on his Facebook page, recounted the Myanmar military’s long history of committing atrocities against ethnic minorities and putting down past protest movements, as well as the killings of civilians following last month’s coup.

+“It is these Generals that have committed acts of treason every day.
+Taking what they want for themselves, denying the people their rights, and oppressing those that stand in their way,” Sasa said.

 Sasa is the public face of the Myanmar resistance in the international arena, even though he reportedly is in hiding.
-He has spoken frequently with the international press by video conference.
+He has spoken frequently with international media by video conference.
 He also has connected by video with foreign diplomats, U.N. officials and other junta opponents, including members of ethnic minorities who maintain their own guerrilla armies.

 The state-owned Global New Light of Myanmar newspaper reported that junta chief Senior Gen. Min Aung Hlaing told colleagues the protests have turned into “riots and violence.”